 It has been observed that:

-1. Presence of impurities in the metal speed up the rusting process.
+- Presence of impurities in the metal speeds up the rusting process.
 Pure iron does not rust.

 Methods used to prevent Rusting of Iron are as follows:

-1. Copper reacts with moist carbon dioxide in the air and slowly loses its shiny brown surface and acquires a green coating of basic copper carbonate
+- Copper reacts with moist carbon dioxide in the air and slowly loses its shiny brown surface and acquires a green coating of basic copper carbonate.

-3. Lead or stainless steel lose their luster due to corrosion.
+- Lead or stainless steel lose their lustre due to corrosion.
 Unreactive metals such as gold, platinum, palladium, titanium, etc. do not corrode.

-Fresh foods containing fats and oils smell and taste pleasant but when it remains exposed in air for a long time it's smell and taste changes to unpleasant.
+Fresh foods containing fats and oils smell and taste pleasant but when they remain exposed to the air for a long time, smell and taste change to unpleasant.
 It is said that food has become rancid.

 The two common antioxidants are:

 - Vitamin E and vitamin C (ascorbic acid) are the two antioxidants occurring in natural fats.

 - Rancidity can be prevented by packaging fat and oil-containing foods in nitrogen gas.